 Incremental build: depends on the number of the dependents of the file.
 No dependent means

-Note that bsb is a file-based build system.
+rescript is a file-based build system.
 We don't do in-memory build, even if that speeds up the build a lot.
-In-memory builds risk memory leaks, out-of-memory errors and others.
-The bsb watcher, on the other hand, can stay open for days.
+In-memory builds risk memory leaks, out-of-memory errors, corrupt halfway build and others.
+Our watcher mode stays open for days or months with no leak.

-In short, thanks to our bsc compiler and bsb build system's architecture, we're able to only build what's needed.
+In short, thanks to our compiler and the build system's architecture, we're able to only build what's needed.
 E.g. if

 ReScript uses the concept of interface files (